 Regardless of what type of credit card you are shopping for, the key terms will always be found in a standardized format often called the Schumer Box.
 Credit card issuers are required to present this table to new applicants showing all the interest rates and fees that will apply to account holders.
 Key rates and fees to look for include the standard interest rate, the annual fee, and fees for foreign transactions, balance transfers and late payments.
 The fewer the fees, the simpler the card.

-Why It Won: The Barclaycard Ring is a unique product that allows cardholders to help shape its terms, conditions, and rewards.
+Why We’re Mentioning it: The Barclaycard Ring is a unique product that allows cardholders to help shape its terms, conditions, and rewards.
 As a result, it has a very simplified fee structure in accordance with its philosophy of “Clear, Simple Value.”

-Why It Won: Its name implies its goal of being a simple card, even though it has more fees than the PenFed Promise or Barclaycard Ring.
-Nevertheless, it also features one of the most competitive promotional financing offers.
-(Full Disclosure: Citibank, as well as Barclaycard & Pentagon Federal Credit Union, advertise on Credit.com, but that results in no preferential editorial treatment.)
+Why We’re Mentioning it: Its name implies its goal of being a simple card, even though it has a few more fees than the PenFed Promise or Barclaycard Ring.
+Nevertheless, the Simplicity features one of the most competitive promotional financing offers: a 0%* for 21 months on purchases* and balance transfers*; after that, the APR will be a 14.99% - 24.99% (Variable).
+(Full Disclosure: Citibank advertises on Credit.com, but that results in no preferential editorial treatment.)

-Rates & Fees: Simplicity cardholders enjoy no late fees, penalty interest rates or annual fees.
-New applicants also receive 21 months of interest-free financing on both new purchases and balance transfers, but with a 3% balance transfer fee.
-After that, the standard interest rate of 14.24% to 24.24% variable APR will apply to purchases, balance transfers and cash advances.
+Rates & Fees: Simplicity cardholders enjoy no late fees, no penalty interest rates and $0* annual fees.
+New applicants also receive 0%* for 21 months on purchases* and balance transfers*, but with a 3% balance transfer fee.
+After that, the variable APR of 14.99% - 24.99% (Variable) will apply to purchases, balance transfers and cash advances.
 There is a 3% foreign transaction fee imposed on all charges processed outside of the U.S.

-At publishing time, the PenFed Promise, Barclaycard Ring, and Citi Simplicity are offered through Credit.com product pages, and Credit.com is compensated if our users apply for and ultimately sign up for any of these cards.
+At publishing time, the USAA Rate Advantage Platinum Visa®, Barclaycard Ring, and Citi Simplicity are offered through Credit.com product pages, and Credit.com is compensated if our users apply and ultimately sign up for these cards.
 However, this relationship does not result in any preferential editorial treatment.
+This content is not provided by the card issuer(s).
+Any opinions expressed are those of Credit.com alone, and have not been reviewed, approved or otherwise endorsed by the issuer(s).

 Note: It’s important to remember that interest rates, fees and terms for credit cards, loans and other financial products frequently change.
 As a result, rates, fees and terms for credit cards, loans and other financial products cited in these articles may have changed since the date of publication.
 Please be sure to verify current rates, fees and terms with credit card issuers, banks or other financial institutions directly.